akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The repetitive, rhythmic motion of her hands allowed her to disappear.
 The other girls tittered about the knights who were riding away, but Beatrice focused on the tactile reality of the fibre.
 It was the only thing she could control.
 While the King’s fleet readied at the coast—a forest of masts she would never see—she anchored herself to the smell of sheep and the steady, grounding work of a daughter of the shires.

 It was a task usually left to women of all ranks, but Beatrice claimed it with a feverish intensity.
-She sat in a drafty corner of the weaving room, her fingers stained by the natural oils of the raw, unwashed fleece.
+She sat in a draughty corner of the weaving room, her fingers stained by the natural oils of the raw, unwashed fleece.
 She spent hours teasing the matted clumps of wool until they were airy and straight, then winding the distaff to ensure the wool was packed just tightly enough to be spun later.
 She sorted the fleece by grade, separating the fine belly‑wool for the Queen’s garments from the coarse outer‑coat intended for the garrison’s tunics.

 On certain days a dull ache would settle low in her belly, and her head would throb with a rhythm that matched the clack of the looms.
 Her courses came, as they always did, leaving her tired and short‑tempered.
 She said nothing.
 She simply pulled the wool tighter and worked on.